Compliance

 License Violation Concerns

-If you need to contact the licensing board regarding a clinician or an aspect of clinical practice, please contact the Texas Behavioral Health Executive Council (BHEC), which oversees the following licensing boards:
+If you have concerns about a clinician or an aspect of clinical practice, you may contact the Texas Behavioral Health Executive Council.

 Mailing Address: 1801 Congress Ave., Ste.
 7.300, Austin, Texas 78701